Ndofaya: Pick the Stone That Speaks to You

 Masike warned that when we reached the dam, we might witness traditions - rituals, spiritual practices - things that could make outsiders a little uneasy.

-I could not even take photos.
-Some moments are not meant to be captured, just honoured.
+Some moments are not meant to be captured - just honoured.

 We wandered through golden sands and shallow, glimmering pools - chemical runoff, probably, but it looked like liquid gold.